openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 rpm -e `rpm -qa | grep banshee-1`

 and then install again the repository through the 1-Click installer (make sure the mirror
-          you™re downloading from is already updated).
+          youâ€™re downloading from is already updated).

 For users who want to subscribe for the repository to check out this nice version of
           Banshee, you can do it through the following steps (using openSUSE 11.4 example):